-There can be a number of reasons why your dental health may be affected by pregnancy.
+Whilst there may seem to be an odd correlation between pregnancy and teeth, there can be a number of reasons why your dental health may be affected by pregnancy.
 It may be as a result of changes to diet, morning sickness, or the result of hormones created in the body during this unique time, that have an impact on teeth.

-Here we’ll run you through a few things to be aware of regarding your teeth and gums during your pregnancy.
+Here we’ll run you through a few things to be aware of regarding your teeth and gums during pregnancy.

 Ways pregnancy may impact dental health

 It is well noted that fluctuations in hormones during menstruation, pregnancy, and menopause have an impact on the state of a woman’s dental health, and may be the reason why women the world over suffer higher rates of poor dental health compared with rates in men, who experience fewer extreme hormonal fluctuations.

 Relaxin is a chemical produced by the ovaries and the placenta, which aids in softening ligaments.
 This is important, as it helps the body to allow the process of childbirth.
 Ligaments soften, stretch and allow bones in the pelvic region to temporarily move position during birth.

 It is thought that relaxin may also soften other parts of the body as well, including the ligaments that help bind teeth to the gums and jaw, resulting in teeth shifting during pregnancy.

 With relaxin levels being high during this time as well as soon after, women have reported their teeth shifting during pregnancy, and X-rays have confirmed this.
 In some cases, women’s teeth have become more crooked, and in other cases, the movement during pregnancy has led to a correction of crooked teeth.
 For women wearing braces, the process of moving teeth into a better position has sped up, as they are more pliable during this time.

 Note, moving teeth does not occur for all women in all pregnancies, but it is something to be aware of, and to discuss with your orthodontist if you have, or are considering, braces.